 The Flagship Farm was financed through a combination of private equity, loans, grassroots fundraising events, and the crowdfunding platform Kickstarter.com.
 The Brooklyn Navy Yard farm and Sunset Park farm were made possible through traditional private equity and debt, as well as the Department of Environmental Protection’s Green Infrastructure Stormwater Management grant program, New York City’s innovative and proactive approach to managing combined sewer overflow.

 Does the business lease the rooftops it cultivates?

 Is the farm profitable?

 Yes.
 We broke even in our first year, became profitable in year three, and have shown steady growth every season since we opened.
 We plan to continue expanding in the coming years, so we can employ more farmers, and have an increasingly important impact on the ecology of New York City.
-Spring 2016 marked our six year anniversary, and we now have twelve full-time employees as well as over 30 seasonal part-time staff.
+We now have fifteen full-time employees as well as over 40 seasonal and/or part-time staff.

 What do you do in the winter?

 Why Urban Farming?

 The city will always rely on rural farmers for the bulk of our food, and the relationship between urban and rural communities must be respected and celebrated.
 But while urban farms won’t ever feed entire cities, having farms inside the city limits which take advantage of unused roofs to add much-needed green space is an opportunity not to be missed.
-Rooftop farms have the potential to improve urban quality of life, create jobs, increase access to healthy fresh foods, and provide environmental and agricultural education to those of us who live in and love the city.
+Rooftop farms have the potential to improve urban ecology, enhance quality of life, create jobs, increase access to healthy fresh foods, and provide environmental and agricultural education to those of us who live in and love the city.